bukharyi/ROS_2_DEV_MANAGER/README.md

 # Development Manager for ROS 2
 A terminal-based development manager for ROS 2.
 Designed to streamline workflows, reduce errors, and accelerate development.
 Compatible with any ROS 2 distro.
-Just change the `ROS_DISTRO` parameter in `<project_repo>/config/settings.bash`.

 Tested with:
 - ROS 2 Humble in Ubuntu 22.04